 The internet has brought us so much in terms of opportunities and access to knowledge.
 But it can also be a distraction at the best of times.
 I’m aware that as long as I am connected to the internet, I’ll always be tempted to avoid writing and start browsing.
 Sometimes I go places where I can disconnect completely in an attempt to get some good stretches of writing done.
 Other times, I don’t have access to the internet, like when I’m on a plane or in a country with bad broadband connections.

-Take advantage of Chrome's extensions features.
-Turn your browser into a supercharged, word processing and research machine that’s fast and easy to use.
+Take advantage of Chrome extensions.
+Turn your browser into a supercharged research and writing machine.
 Many extensions can save you time, enhance your writing, and even save you some money.
 I use these tools on a daily basis, and I recommend them because they make my life easier.